-Linking and grouping related questions makes it easier for your customers to find the answers that they're looking for.
+Linking and grouping-related questions makes it easier for your customers to find the answers that they're looking for.
 Check out how MyUKMailbox does it:

-And because the pages containing your different FAQs are linked to each other, search engines like Google can index them and help your website rank higher in search results.
+Because the pages containing your different FAQs are linked to each other, search engines like Google can index them and help your website rank higher in search results.

 5. Give Your Customers Multiple Ways to Get Support